jreisinger/docs/data/notes/go/slices.md

 fmt.Println(s == nil) // true
 ```

-You need to initiliaze a slice by using `make`:
+You initiliaze a slice by using `make`:

 ```
 var s []byte